Category Archives: GT30G 2022-23

 Additional Yearbook Pages

-Your next task is to fill in the rest of the empty pages in your yearbook document.
+Your next task is to add some more creative pages to your yearbook document.
 The pages you design could end up in the actual yearbook this year!

 Please read all of these instructions carefully and ASK FOR HELP if something is unclear!
 You have a lot of flexibility to be as creative as you want, but there are some things that you need to include, so pay attention to the instructions.

-Look through those past yearbooks that I provided online (HERE) or grab a few books off of the cart in the classroom for some inspiration and ideas.
+Look through those past yearbooks that I provided in the Hand Out folder (or click HERE) or grab a few books off of the cart in the classroom for some inspiration and ideas.
 Your job is not to copy me or any previous books/pages, but you could see how these things have been done in the past.
 Note/remember that different pages have different backgrounds and designs/themes, so be creative and make your pages look great and unique.

 Sections/Dividers: